js-lee-AI/Abnormal-detection/README.md

 We just customized the YOLO-v3 model using only 5 classes (**PC_Vis**, **PC_Invis**, **Laptop_Vis**, **Laptop_Invis**, **Face**).

 ## Additional work
 Additionally, a cam was connected to the Raspberry Pi for real-time detection.

-As soon as abnormal behavior is detected, a buzzer sounds on the Raspberry Pi and send a LINE message.
+As soon as abnormal behavior is detected, beeps have been generated and line message has been sent via Raspberry Pi.

 ## Related papers
 [*YOLOv3: An Incremental Improvement by Joseph Redmon*](https://arxiv.org/abs/1804.02767)